 My expertise and orientation

-My areas of clinical focus and expertise include: relationships and intimacy; mild to severe depression; anxiety, panic, and fears; mood fluctuations and disorders; internalized anger and healthy aggression / issues of personal, social, and cultural identity / adult and childhood trauma (personal and social); major life changes and life transitions; postpartum stress and parenting; acute and chronic illness and pain; grief and loss; spiritual emergence and integration; and support for leaders.
+My areas of clinical focus and expertise include: relationships and intimacy / mild to major depression / anxiety, panic, and fears / mood fluctuations and disorders / internalized anger and healthy aggression / issues of personal, social, and cultural identity / adult and childhood trauma / postpartum stress and parenting / acute and chronic illness and pain / grief and loss / spiritual & religious emergence and integration / support for leaders.